Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Environment_Variables.md

 ## Syntax

 Environment variables use the `${VARIABLE_NAME}` syntax and are automatically substituted when Profinity loads configuration or profile files.
+Profinity also supports Docker-style default values using the `${VARIABLE_NAME:-default}` syntax.

 ### Basic Usage